Memantine hydrochloride Lupin 5mg film-coated tablets

 Memantine 10mg and 20mg tablets can be divided into equal doses.

-Treatment of patients with moderate to severe Alzheimer's disease.
+Treatment of adult patients with moderate to severe Alzheimer's disease.

 The tolerance and dosing of memantine should be reassessed on a regular basis, preferably within three months after start of treatment.
 Thereafter, the clinical benefit of memantine and the patient's tolerance of treatment should be reassessed on a regular basis according to current clinical guidelines.
 Maintenance treatment can be continued for as long as a therapeutic benefit is favourable and the patient tolerates treatment with memantine.
 Discontinuation of memantine should be considered when evidence of a therapeutic effect is no longer present or if the patient does not tolerate treatment.